Surfing is one of life’s greatest joys. It is a pure embodiment of fun on this planet, and you get one hell of a stoke from it.

 4 | Awareness

-You always keep your eyes on the horizon and never turn your back on the ocean.
-Sure, you may zone out a bit while you are sitting on the outside or strike up a small conversation with a fellow surfer, but ninety percent of your attention is scanning the horizon waiting, anticipating, hoping, that the next set wave is headed right to where you are sitting.
+Sure, you may zone out a bit while you are sitting on the outside or strike up a small conversation with a fellow surfer while scanning the horizon waiting, anticipating, and hoping, that the next set wave is headed right to where you are sitting, but most of your attention has to stay in the present moment.

 Just because that wave is coming right towards you and you know it’s going to be a perfect peeling left, don’t jump to conclusions because the second you let your mind race ahead to how awesome the incoming ride is going to be, you’ll lose it.

 Stay connected to the paddle strokes.
 Acknowledge the engagement of the wave.
-Execute the pop up correctly.
-Then use every cell in your body to feel the ride of the wave.
+Execute the pop-up correctly.
+Then use every cell in your body to feel the joy while riding the wave.

 5 | Acceptance

-There is always a clean out set.
-The clean out set is where you’ve figured out how deep to sit in the water to be catching most of the bigger waves that are coming through on the sets, when all of a sudden a larger set rolls in and breaks right on your head.
+There is always a clean-out set.
+The clean-out set is where you’ve figured out how deep to sit in the water to catch most of the bigger waves that are coming through on the sets when all of a sudden a larger set rolls in and breaks right on your head.

 Onlookers can see it coming from the shore, but by the time the surfers see it it’s usually too late.
 They will paddle as fast as they can to get deeper in hopes of paddling over it, but most of the time the waves crash right on them and you see boards flying all over the place.